hyperfield/ai-file-sorter/README.md

    app\build_windows.ps1 -Configuration Release -VcpkgRoot C:\dev\vcpkg
    ```
    - Replace `C:\dev\vcpkg` with the path where you cloned vcpkg; it must contain `scripts\buildsystems\vcpkg.cmake`.
+   - Always launch the app via `StartAiFileSorter.exe`.
+This small bootstrapper configures the GGML/CUDA/Vulkan DLLs, auto-selects Vulkan → CUDA → CPU at runtime, and sets the environment before spawning `aifilesorter.exe`.
+Launching `aifilesorter.exe` directly now shows a reminder dialog; developers can bypass it (for debugging) by adding `--allow-direct-launch` when invoking the GUI manually.
    - `-VcpkgRoot` is optional if `VCPKG_ROOT`/`VPKG_ROOT` is set or `vcpkg`/`vpkg` is on `PATH`.
    - The executable and required Qt/third-party DLLs are placed in `app\build-windows\Release`.
 Pass `-SkipDeploy` if you only want the binaries without bundling runtime DLLs.
+   - Pass `-Parallel <N>` to override the default “all cores” parallel build behaviour (for example, `-Parallel 8`).
+By default the script invokes `cmake --build … --parallel <core-count>` and `ctest -j <core-count>` to keep both MSBuild and Ninja fully utilized.

 Option B - CMake + Qt online installer